Public Works Academy provides continuing education and professional development for those in the field of public works.

 Experienced instructors lead these adult education apprenticeship programs.

 There is no cost to the employee or the employer.
 The Department of Education funds this apprenticeship program.

 Continuing Education & Job Training is provided to those wanting to advance in their careers, maintain their industry certifications and/or transfer to another department.

 Most Continuing Education & Job Training classes are 1/2 day to 3 day courses.

 Courses are lead by experienced professionals with significant relevant experience.

-Our classes include Maintenance of Traffic (Basic, Intermediate and Advanced), Qualified Stormwater Management Inspector, OSHA 10 hr/30 hr (Construction and General Industry, Signs, Signals, Markings, Roadway Lighting, Traffic Signal Inspector, etc.
+Classes include Florida Department of Transportation’s Maintenance of Traffic (at the Basic, Intermediate and Advanced levels), Florida Department of Environmental Protection’s Qualified Stormwater Management Inspector, OSHA 10 hour/30 hour (in Construction and General Industry), International Municipal Signal Association’s Signs, Signals, Markings, Roadway Lighting, and Traffic Signal Inspector.